-This means that clients get specific education and practical coping skills on how to cope with their long-term problems – anxiety, depression, irrational thinking, addictions, etc.
+This means clients get specific education and practical coping skills on how to cope with their long-term problems – anxiety, depression, irrational thinking, addictions, etc.

-A second advantage is that when CBT is used in groups, clients may learn how to work in a team and may see the effectiveness of collaborative, cohesive group work.
+A second advantage is when CBT is used in groups, clients may learn how to work in a team and may see the effectiveness of collaborative, cohesive group work.
 These specific skills can help them overcome their addiction problems, negative thinking patterns while leading to help influence their social lives.

 For those socially inept, they learn how to socialize acceptably which helps build self-esteem.

 The third advantage with CBT it’s effective in working with people who have concurrent disorders.
 It’s a treatment for people who have mental health disorders and addictions problems (concurrent disorders/dual disorders).
 CBT helps people who have anxiety, depression or post-traumatic stress syndromes while at the same time, treating dependencies and addictions, such as drug or alcohol addiction which individuals use to cope.

 The final advantage of CBT is the lack of spiritual emphasis which some counseling-based treatments use, especially in treatment groups that are spiritual or 12 step based.

 When used effectively, CBT emphasizes self-efficacy, personal autonomy and skills.
 Some individuals want “science-based” behavioral strategies that are proven and CBT is the closest type of treatment approach that assures clients that what they are getting is reliable and valid.

 So, what are the cons or disadvantages to CBT?

 Perhaps the greatest disadvantage is the homework assignments assigned to clients to complete away from sessions.
 Homework assignments are usually tasks clients need to practice and complete on their own outside of the sessions.